Two Little Girls in Blue: 1921 Broadway premiere

-1975 Off-Broadway revival
+1978 Off-Broadway revival

-An off-Broadway revival was produced in 1978, running only a few weeks.
-While all of Gershwin's lyrics remained intact in the score, roughly one third of the score had been lost and was recomposed by Nathan Hurwitz.
-This production was produced by David Mayhew and Victoria Sanders, starring Alison Bevan in a 99-seat black box theatre beneath CIrcle-in-the-Square downtown on West 4th Street.
-It ran for only a few weeks.
+An off-Broadway revival was produced in 1978.
+While all of Gershwin's lyrics remained intact, roughly one third of the score had been lost and was recomposed by Nathan Hurwitz.
+This production was produced by David Mayhew and Victoria Sanders, directed by Joe Restuccia, starring Alison Bevan, Amelia Davis, Wayne Federman, and Leigh Strimbeck.
+It ran for only a few weeks at The West 3rd Street Theatre, a 99-seat black box venue downtown.